 #smarteyesforvehicles: Farther, more precise, smaller

-Mr. Galle, you are the FMD‘s contact person for vehicle environment detection.
-Which technologies does this term entail?
+Vehicle environment detection: Which technologies does this term entail?

 Vehicle environment detection means technologies around LiDAR, RADAR, sensor data fusion and of course the related integration technologies.
 It is about multi-sensorial detection of the environment in 360° near and far.
 This includes the detection of people, the roadway or – in industrial applications – the classification of objects.